gustavoh430/Docker-EKS/README.md

    kubectl apply -f MySql.yml
    ```

-15. Now we add a volume to persist our data even the pod gets restarted.
+15. Now we add a volume to persist our data even if the pod gets restarted.
 We will achieve that through EFS and CSI volume type (check it out on "https://github.com/kubernetes-sigs/aws-efs-csi-driver").

 16. Create another Security Group.
 This time, we select the VPC we created before for our EKS cluster.
 This will ensure that our EKS will be accessible from this SG.